ansvir/office-manager-2d/README.md

 ## Office Manager 2D version 1.0
 Hello, there!

 This is initial version of my project OM2D.
-Currently, supported
+Currently supported features you can view down
-features:
+### Features:

 1) Build 4 types of rooms in office.
 2) View your office information